tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: A financial services firm wants to build a real-time analytics platform where data can be streamed and analyzed on the fly.
 They are looking to use Apache Kafka for this, but they want to avoid the overhead of managing the Kafka infrastructure.
 Which AWS service would be the best fit for this requirement?
 A: Amazon MSK (Managed Streaming Service for Kafka).
 Unlike Kinesis, MSK does not leverage Kafka.

 - Q: Can S3 be used to host dynamic content such as videos?
 A: Yes.
 You may also want to use Amazon CloudFront to help your users get access to videos with low latency.

+- Q: Which AWS service supports an in-memory data structure store, compatible with Redis, that delivers sub-millisecond latency for use cases such as caching, session stores, and real-time analytics?: DynamoDB or MemoryDB?
+A: MemoryDB.

 ## Management and Governance